 It all started when Waters made an offhand remark to a journalist that the local Martin Luther King Jr. Middle School’s unused, condemned cafeteria and adjoining unused paved lot were symbols of all that was wrong with our culture.
 It sent a clear message to local children: No one cared about them.
 The new principal of the school challenged Waters to do something about it, and the two worked together to replace the abandoned lot with gardens.

 Today, 300 middle-school students visit this 1-acre garden every week as part of their science curriculum.
 They study plant structure, decomposition and other aspects of botany.
-There’s also a kitchen class — a sort of new-fangled home-ec — where students work in groups of 10 to harvest garden vegetables and cook them
+There’s also a kitchen class — a sort of new-fangled home-ec — where students work in groups of 10 to harvest garden vegetables and cook them into lunches.

 None of this is new, strictly speaking.
 Gardening was a core part of American school curriculums before World War II, when growing food to eat was seen as a necessary part of life.
 But factory-made food has become so common that Waters and her compatriots in the Berkeley school system were forced to create “an edible education.”
 They argued that a garden really does fit into the test-taking academic mission of a school: Journaling in the garden can be part of English classes, while studying (and eating!) vegetables fits into the health and nutrition curriculum.

 Berkeley’s Edible Schoolyard has inspired school administrators across the country, leading to affiliated gardens in New Orleans, San Francisco and Greensboro, N.C.
 If you are likewise inspired, you can take that first step toward starting a food revolution by picking up a copy of Edible Schoolyard or checking out the Web site (www.edibleschoolyard.org).
 Or, you could plant a pot of kale or herbs to harvest, or set about making one of Waters’s delicious recipes, like the simple frittata at right.